Mohammadloni/SAFS/README.md

 - `--set_device`: select a gpu(0, 1, 2, ...)

-### Runing a simple example
+### Running a simple example

-First, we train VGG-16 networks `--first_train=1` then pruned the model  with `pruning_rate = 0.99`.
-Then, retrain the pruned model `--Train_after_prune=1` after that we desing new activation functions for each layer of the network using the LAHC algorithm `--first_stage=1`.
-Finaly we run the Second stage HPO `--Second_stage=1`.
+First, we train VGG-16 networks `--first_train=1` and then pruned the model  with `pruning_rate = 0.99`.
+Then, retrain the pruned model `--Train_after_prune=1` after that we design new activation functions for each layer of the network using the LAHC algorithm `--first_stage=1`.
+Finally, we run the Second stage HPO `--Second_stage=1`.

 `python main.py --model_arch=2 --runing_mode="metafire" --pruning_rate=0.99 --first_train=1  --Train_after_prune=1 --first_stage=1 --Second_stage=1`

-### Summery of results
+### Summary of results
 ![alt text](./docs/images/results_table.png?raw=true)

 ## Contacting us

-If you have trouble using SAFS, a concrete question or found a bug, please create an [issue](https://github.com/Mohammadloni/SAFS/issues).
+If you have trouble using SAFS, have a concrete question, or found a bug, please create an [issue](https://github.com/Mohammadloni/SAFS/issues).
 This is the easiest way to communicate about these things with us.

 For all other inquiries, please write an email to mohammad.loni@mdu.se.